thelovelab/comp-bio-setup/terminal_git_github.md

 or *vi*.
 The difficulty here is to learn a number of keyboard-based shortcuts, but in the long run it's advantageous to be able to edit scripts without using the mouse.
-Emacs can be connected to work with R via the [ESS](https://ess.r-project.org/) package (although much of this functionality is available through RStudio).
+Emacs can be connected to work with R via the [ESS](https://ess.r-project.org/) package.
+Much of this functionality is available through RStudio, but emacs has the advantage that it has very low latency when you are running it on the cluster, so the experience is seamless regardless of where you are working.

 ## Config file